serakfalcon/wERPy/README.md

 Use:
 ----
  1. copy-paste into your webERP folder.
 Do not do this on a production site, the code isn't ready.
-Note that this will replace header.inc.
+ 2. As a note this will overwrite a number of relatively important files, like header.inc, session.inc, even index.php.
  2. After the last div but still inside the body tag in footer.inc, add:

 ``` php